mr-ws22/website/docs/course-syllabus.md

 The exam will focus on the conceptual understanding of the content but will also cover programming topics.

-More detail about the exams will be given during the semester.
+More details about the exams will be given during the semester.

 ## Grading